 A study in the Journal of Agricultural and Food Chemistry found that organically-grown berries contained 50 percent more polyphenols, antioxidants, and levels of vitamin C, compared to the conventionally-grown berries.
 “And remember not to wash them until you are going to use them; they'll last longer that way!”
 Pavini adds.
 Look for sales on discounted organic berries (stores sometimes offer 2-for-1 specials) or go for the frozen variety.

-STOCK UP ON
+7 SUPER-CHEAP FOODS TO STOCK UP ON

 Most people think that eating healthy comes with a stiff price tag.
 But now that we've shown you some of the most affordable organic options, we wanted to give you a few more budget-friendly buys (not necessarily organic) for when you make your next trip to the market.
 In case you haven't noticed, we're all about eating healthy without bottoming-out the budget.

 Shopping locally and in-season can help cut down on costs, and buying in bulk will also save you money and trips to the store.
 So stock up on these dietitian-approved bites the next time you hit the market.

 Bananas are nature’s perfectly portioned, portable snack.
 They're rich in potassium, which is important for healthy heart function.
 They are also a great source of fiber—three grams on average per serving, which is why they’re known to help with weight loss.
 Is there any wonder there are 21 Amazing Things That Bananas Do To Your Body?
 Don’t be afraid to purchase a large bunch, either.
 If they start getting spots before you’re close to finishing them, peel and store in the freezer.
 Frozen bananas give smoothies that creamy, indulgent texture that can sometimes be watered down by too many ice cubes.